 And Dole, I guess this might have been the second or third debate, one of these debates in the round.

-And somebody told Dole, you know, you're not scored, you gotta take gloves off in this debate.
+And somebody told Dole, you know, you're not scored.

-So Dole took them off and uh went after Clinton on some of these matters that we've been discussing, fundraising and stuff, and Clinton they were all standing around in a handheld microphones, and Clinton put his micro close to his mouth.
+So Dole took them off and went after Clinton on some of these matters that we've been discussing, fundraising and stuff.

-And he said, No attack ever fed a hungry chow.
+And he said, no attack ever fed a hungry chow.

-A place melted.
+The place melted.

-The place just went bzonkers.
+The place just went besonkers.

 No attack ever fed a hungry child.